Teachers and staff at Martin Luther King Elementary School in Ann Arbor, Michigan, needed to solve a playground problem: standing water.

 - 5th grade—energy and energy transfer

 “Our students learn why it is beneficial to conserve, create and enhance biodiversity,” explains Fifth Grade Teacher Neha Shah.
 “These gardens conserve water, improve water quality on our site and help to recharge our local groundwater.
-Students also see how pollinator plants increase beneficial insects, which eliminate pests; create habitat for birds and butterflies; and help increase the bee population and pollinating success.”
+Students also see how pollinator plants increase beneficial insects, which eliminate pests; create habitat for birds and butterflies; help increase the bee population and pollinating success.”

 It’s a full circle right in their own backyard—and for kids in every grade, these big-picture biodiversity lessons can profoundly influence their attitudes, and actions, toward the natural world.